Also known as VA NVA Analysis and Value-Added Analysis.

 2. Waste Walk

-Waste walk is a practical approach that helps identifying value-added and non-value-added activities within an area or in a process.
-It allows walkers to understanding how the process really works and helps them quickly identify continuous improvement opportunities.
-It is highly encouraged to regularly walk the process to look for opportunities to reduce waste and make improvements.
+Waste walk is a practical approach that helps in the identification of value-added and non-value-added activities within a specific area or process.
+By gaining understanding of how the process really works, participants can identify opportunities for continuous improvement.
+It is highly recommended to regularly walk the process and look for opportunities to reduce waste and enhance process efficiency to drive organizational excellence.

 3. Waste Recording Form

-A waste recording form helps identifying and recording wasteful activities during waste walks.
-It usually contains a place to classify the waste according to the eight types of waste or any other waste classification.
+Utilizing a waste recording form helps identifying and documenting wasteful activities encountered during waste walks.
+Typically, this form includes sections to classify waste according to the eight types of waste or any other applicable waste classification framework.

 4. Opportunity Process Map

-An opportunity process map is a type of process map that provides a visual picture of how the process works and whether activities are value-added or non-value-added.
-Click here for more information about the opportunity process maps.
+An opportunity process map is a type of process map that provides a visual representation of how the process works and whether activities are value-added or non-value added.
+For further information on the opportunity process maps, please click here.

 5. Value Matrix

-This four-fields matrix can be used to help making the correct decision about wasteful and non-value-added activities.
-If the activity is unnecessary and adds no value to the product or service, then it should be eliminated or reduced as much as possible.
+This four-fields matrix serves as a valuable tool in making informed decision regarding wasteful and non-value-added activities.
+If the activity is unnecessary and adds no value to the product or service, then it should be eliminated or reduced to the greatest extent possible.

 6. Value Analysis Matrix

-A value analysis matrix clarifies the types of non-value-added activities present in the process and can be used track non-value-added time spent in each activity.
-Process chart can also be used for the same purpose.
+A value analysis matrix clarifies the various types of non-value-added activities present in the process and can be used to track non-value-added time spent on such activities.
+Process charts can also be used for the same purpose.

 7. Value Stream Timeline

-A value stream timeline reflects the value-added and the non-value-added activities of the core process and often found at the bottom value stream maps.
-It helps finding out the VA and NVA percentages.
+A value stream timeline reflects the value-added and the non-value-added activities within the core process, typically positioned at the bottom of value stream maps.
+This timeline serves as a means to identify the percentages of value-added and non-value-added activities.

 8. VA/NVA Metrics

 Many companies are using various metrics in order to measure the performance of their end-to-end process.
-One of the most common metrics is the Value-Added Ratio (Value Stream Ratio), which is the proportion of time spent in a process in a way that is adding value.
+One of the most common metric is the Value-Added Ratio (also known as the Value Stream Ratio), which is the proportion of time spent in a process in a way that is adding value.

 VAR = Total Value-Added Time / Total Lead Time